 Thursday, Sep 9 — Bishkek

-I'm going to call this day the 9th, even though we arrive on the 10th, but we haven't really gone to sleep yet from the 9th, so it still seems like the 9th.
+I’m going to call this day the 9th, even though we arrive on the 10th, but we haven't really gone to sleep yet from the 9th, so it still seems like the 9th.
 Our Turkish Airlines Airbus 321neo landed at Manas International Airport, Bishkek at 1:55am.
 After we cleared immigration, a health station asked for our PCR test, but we showed our vaccination cards instead and they waved us through quickly.
 After grabbing our bags, we meet our guide Azamat and driver, Alex.
 Azamat is a Kyrgyz and Alex has Russian ancestory, but he was born in Kyrgyzstan during the Soviet era.
-The 35-minute drive to the B Hotel goes quickly and we soon check in to room 203, a nice room with a large balcony.
+We chat a bit about the culture and history of Kyrgyzstan.
+Kyrgyz ≈ 40 tribes.
+Emperor 1000 years before Chris mentioned the Kyrgyz people “west of us”.
+Dungan people - mostly in China The 35-minute drive to the B Hotel goes quickly and we soon check in to room 203, a nice room with a large balcony.
 It is tough to fall asleep, but we eventually do at 4:00am.

 Friday, Sep 10 — Son-Kul Lake